AravJuneja/relativistic_ray_tracer/README.md

 # Relatavistic Ray Tracer on the GPU
 `author gh: @aravjuneja`

-currently the point of the project is to implement papers/interstellar.pdf for my own learning in cuda. the paper originally implemented in c++ but i plan to do it in cuda so i will be parallelizing the geodesic integration across pixels on the gpu.
+currently the point of the project is to implement papers/interstellar.pdf for my own learning in cuda. the paper originally implemented in c++ but i plan to do it in cuda so i will be parallelizing the geodesic integration cross pixels on the gpu.

 Notes from `papers/interstellar.pdf`